-To promote both – the passive components industry and EPCIA – it has been decided to offer an Award to all students, graduate students and PhD candidates who participate in an ECPE conference and have addressed issues related to passive components in their respective thesis or paper subject to the conditions stated below.
+To promote both – the passive components industry and EPCIA – it has been decided to offer an Award to all students, graduate students and PhD candidates who would like to participate in an ECPE event and / or Passive Components Networking Symposium (PCNS) and have addressed issues related to passive components in their respective thesis or paper subject to the conditions stated below.

-The EPCIA Student Award programme grants maximum six Awards per year and will run for 3 years (starting from 1 January 2021).
+The EPCIA Student Award programme grants maximum two Awards per year and will run for 3 years (starting from 1 January 2022).

 1.1 Who can participate?

-- All students, graduate students and PhD candidates of age (individual persons as well as teams) who participate in an ECPE event (which might take place virtually) and have addressed in their thesis or papers subjects related to passive components (hereinafter referred to as “Applicant(s)”).
+- All students, graduate students and PhD candidates of age (individual persons as well as teams) who wants to participate in an ECPE event and / or PCNS conference (which might take place virtually) and have addressed in their thesis or papers subjects related to passive components (hereinafter referred to as “Applicant(s)”).